leela-ai/ml-agents/LEELA-PYTHON-README.md

 There's python code in the ml-agents directory which talks to the Unity/C# ML-Agents framework via sockets with some protocol we don't know about.

-## PyCharm Project / create vent with Python 3.6
+## PyCharm Project / create venv with Python 3.6

 We've been using PyCharm, a python IDE from JetBrains, to debug and run python with.
 It's nice because it has a GUI to set up a python virtualenv, and install any needed libraries.

-The .idea directory has the project all set up, but the vent directory is not checked in, so you need to create it.
+The .idea directory has the project all set up, but the Python VirtualEnv venv directory is not checked in, so you need to create it.
+PyCharm will create it automatically, it can build virtual envs, but Python 3.6 has to be installed someplace on the Mac.

 You need Python 3.6 installed, and "pip install ml-agents".
 This can be done from PyCharm ->  Preferences -> Project Interpreter menu: it will create a virtual env automatically, and you can then select ml-agents package to install.